CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.4 Selection and use of standard software.md

 It SHOULD be checked if new software products were delivered completely and correctly.
 It should at least be checked whether the delivery was ordered, for whom it is intended and whether all the necessary components are present.
 Also pure download software including associated license files or keys SHOULD be checked accordingly.
 The results of the review SHOULD be documented.
 Thereafter, all delivered products and licensing information SHOULD be provided with unique identifiers and included in an inventory.

-#### CON.4.A8 License management and version control of standard softwareLicensed standard software products used on the institution's IT systems SHOULD be licensed.
+#### CON.4.A8 License management and version control of standard software
+Licensed standard software products used on the institution's IT systems SHOULD be licensed.
 To ensure this, the installed program versions and the licenses SHOULD be checked regularly.
 For this purpose, appropriate lists, databases or special license management programs should be used.
 The stock lists for the licenses SHOULD always be up to date.
 In addition, the different configurations of the installed standard software SHOULD be documented.

 #### CON.4.A9 Uninstalling standard software